 To the stepmom on Mother’s Day, I see you.

 I know your pain.
-I know that you love your stepchildren, and you want to be honored just as much as Mom does.
+I know that you care for your stepchildren, and you want to be honored just as much as any other mom is.
 And I know that you deserve to be thanked for all that you do for your family.
 I know that you had no idea what you were getting into when you signed up to stepmom, and I know your stepchildren are lucky to have you in their lives.

 I see your sacrifices.
 I know what you’ve given up to be a stepmom, I recognize the heartbreak you’ve endured.
 I acknowledge all you’ve done for your family.
 I respect you, truly.